abodnar1/wandering-brewer/README.md

 ## Roadmap
 Future features could include:
-* Update styling and improve contact info on the details page (ie. Instagram, Twitter, Facebook)
+* Improve contact info on the details page (ie. Instagram, Twitter, Facebook)
 * Add local storage so that a user can see their favorites each time they visit the site.
-* Add a section that allows the user to make notes about their visit or rate the brewery.
+* Add a section that allows the user to make notes about their experience or rate the beer.

 ## Setup